How to use Qualtrics to evaluate courses with unique delivery.

 How to set up a course evaluation in Qualtrics

-A detailed guide on setting up Qualtrics course and teaching evaluations is below.
+A detailed guide on setting up Qualtrics course and teaching evaluations is available to download below.

 An important point to note for courses using Qualtrics instead of SET, in the Qualtrics evaluation set up, the faculty Associate Dean (Academic) responsible for SET must be added as a 'collaborator' on the survey.
 Associate Deans will then have access to survey reports and can report to the University Teaching and Learning Quality Committee, as occurs with SET.